Venice in Two Days

 This 48-hour itinerary is perfect for those who would like or have already booked a weekend getaway in Venice.
 We have written it as if you arrived on a Friday afternoon and left on Sunday at approximately the same time.

-If you are going to Venice any other day of the week, we suggest taking a look at the opening hours of the attractions you would like to visit, since these could vary slightly.
+If you're going to Venice any other day of the week, we suggest taking a look at the opening hours of the attractions you would like to visit, since these could vary slightly.

 Arrival

-You will probably get to Venice either by train from a nearby city in Italy or by plane, by which you will need to take the bus to Piazzale Roma.
+You will probably get to Venice either by train from a nearby city in Italy or by plane, from which you'll need to take the bus to Piazzale Roma.

 Once you arrive in Venice, we recommend taking a vaporetto (water bus) to get an idea of this beautiful and surprising city.
 The boat will lead you down the Grand Canal towards your hotel.

-Despite not having a lot of time to explore Venice’s museums and palazzos the day you arrive, you will have more than sufficient time to discover some of the city’s most emblematic landmarks.
+Despite not having a lot of time to explore Venice’s museums and palazzos the day you arrive, you'll have more than sufficient time to discover some of the city’s most emblematic landmarks.

 We suggest heading to Piazza San Marco as a starting point for a brief visit to Venice.
 St Mark’s Square (Piazza San Marco) is probably one of the most famous squares, along with St Peter’s Square in the Vatican City.
 The Piazza houses remarkable buildings like St Mark’s Basilica and the Doge’s Palace.
 You'll enjoy visiting these two buildings during the following day.